 9 October 2018

-ABARES publishes agricultural productivity estimates for the broadacre and dairy industries.
-This report provides an update of these productivity estimates, through to 2015-16.
+This report provides a detailed update of the productivity estimates for the broadacre and dairy industries, through to 2015-16.
 This edition also provides a special insight into the effects of farm size on productivity in the beef industry.

 Exploring the relationship between farm size and productivity: Evidence from the Australian grains industry, Food Policy Journal